The Pressure

 Recording Of Results

 For students, results are the gateway to university, apprenticeships, training or employment.
 But they are also important for your career too.
-Many teachers overlook keeping a record of the results they achieve throughout their career.
+Many teachers overlook keeping a record of the results they achieve throughout their careers.
 They are a record of the impact and legacy of your work.
-They are metrics that can be used as evidence to prove your value to prospective employers whether they be schools or organisations outside of the school system.
+They are metrics that can be used as evidence to prove your value to prospective employers, whether they be schools or organisations outside of the school system.
 If one year doesn’t go the way you want, use it as a benchmark against which to measure future success, showing improvements over time.
 Results data can breathe life into CVs, applications or supporting statements to impress upon employers the value that you offer.
 They are students’ results but they are also a product of your actions and can be used to demonstrate your worth.

 But whatever your circumstances or the context of your school, be proud of your contribution, celebrate the wins and remember your impact on students goes far beyond the results that they obtain.